You might’ve seen numbers like ‘::

 Prompt | Image | Comments |

-wood::teapot --seed 1 | ![]() | If you don’t specify a weight after the :: , it is just 1 |
+wood::teapot | ![]() | If you don't specify a weight after the :: it defaults to 1 |

-wood::3 teapot::1 --seed 1 | ![]() | More wood than teapot |
+wood::3 teapot::1 | ![]() ![]() | More wood than teapot |

-wood::4 teapot::1 --seed 1 | ![]() | I guess that’s a handle |
+wood::4 teapot::1 | ![]() ![]() | I guess that's a handle?? |

-wood::5 teapot::1 --seed 1 | ![]() | Yep that’s wood |
+wood::5 teapot::1 | ![]() ![]() | Yep that's wood |

-Let’s go the other way:
+Let's go the other direction now:

 Prompt | Image | Comments |

-wood::teapot --seed 1 | ![]() | Same starting point |
+wood::teapot | ![]() ![]() ![]() | Same starting point |

-wood::1 teapot::2 --seed 1 | ![]() | |
+wood::1 teapot::2 | ![]() ![]() | Slowly getting rid of wood |

-wood::1 teapot::3 --seed 1 | ![]() | Slowly getting rid of wood |
+wood::1 teapot::3 | ![]() ![]() | Slowly getting rid of wood |

-wood::1 teapot::4 --seed 1 | ![]() | |
+wood::1 teapot::4 | ![]() ![]() | More of the same |

-wood::1 teapot::5 --seed 1 | ![]() | More of the same |
+wood::1 teapot::5 | ![]() ![]() | More of the same |

 Relative weights matter, not absolute